 The main event took place in the evening at The Thatched Tavern in Cheapside, when 20 of our Nightingale Class families turned up for a healthy alternative to the Take-away.
 On the menu was Thatched Tavern Healthy Baked Chicken with baked sweet potato wedges, homemade coleslaw and homemade baked beans.
 The Vegetarian option was Thatched Tavern Growing Together Vegetable Curry with John’s own coconut rice and chapatis.
 For dessert, families enjoyed fruit sorbet.
 To drink families were served funky fruit punch.

 On the way into the Thatched, families could see the work produced by the children for their home learning task following our Reduce, Reuse and Recycle session.
-A very well done goes to Abigail Slight for her brilliant upcycled plant pot holder !
+We had some brilliant upcycled plant pot holders !

 All our families thoroughly enjoyed the food, the experience, the opportunity to spend time together as a family and to be part of a learning project that reaches out into the local community and beyond the school gates.
 We hope that the evening has inspired lots of our families to have a go at alternatives to a take away using healthier ingredients cooked together at home.
 Below are some of the comments that were feedback about the evening and some of our families enjoying their delicious food.
 Our huge thanks go to all The Staff at The Thatched Tavern for hosting a wonderful evening and to the chef for cooking such delicious food !
 We couldn’t have done it without you !